 British fishing icon Steve Reynard invented this brilliant rig over thirty years ago.

-The concept is simple: a rig that once in a fish’s mouth was almost impossible to eject.
+The concept is simple: a rig that is almost impossible to eject once its in a fish’s mouth.
 Withy Pool was the name of rather tricky water in Bedfordshire, UK.
-Raynard was challenged with trying to determine a way to trip up some incredibly weary fish.
-The Withy Pool rig was the product of many nights of strenuous thought.
+Raynard was challenged with trying to determine a way to trip up some incredibly wary fish.
+The Withy Pool Rig was the product of many nights of strenuous thought.

 The rig is simple and is considered by many to be one of the best, if not THE best pop-up rig ever conceived.
 Reynard’s concept proved to be effective, landing him some of the most elusive specimens in the lake.

-The rig is tied using a stripped back-length of semi-stiff coated braid, a curve-shank hook, a length of shrink tubing, bait-screw or rig-ring, a hook-stop and a split-shot or dab of tungsten putty.
-The hook is tied to the coated braid using one’s preferred knot, then the shrink-tubing is cut to fit just over the eye of the hook to the break in the coating of the braid.
+The rig is tied using a stripped back-length of semi-stiff coated braid, a curve-shank hook, a length of shrink tubing, bait-screw or rig-ring, a hook-stop, and a split-shot or dab of tungsten putty.
+The hook is tied to the coated braid using one’s preferred knot.
+Then, the shrink tubing is cut to fit just over the hook’s eye to the break in the braid’s coating.

-The shrink-tubing is then heated using a kettle, and while still hot and malleable, formed into a “C” shape (the aggression of the bend is up to the angler, but it is important to be mindful to not close the gap too tightly); once the shrink tubing cools it will retain this shape, making for a highly responsive rig (more on this in a moment).
+The shrink tubing is then heated using a kettle.
+While it’s still hot and malleable, it’s formed into a “C” shape (the aggression of the bend is up to the angler, but it is important to be mindful to not close the gap too tightly).
+Once the shrink tubing cools, it will retain this shape, making for a highly responsive rig (more on this in a moment).

-Finishing it off with the bait-screw or rig-ring, hook-stop and your chosen split shot or tungsten putty to offset the buoyancy of the bait, and you have a proven Carp-catcher.
+Finish it off with the bait-screw or rig-ring, hook-stop, and your chosen split shot or tungsten putty to offset the buoyancy of the bait, and you have a proven Carp-catcher.

-The Withy Pool has only really been a part of my arsenal for the past year, so my experience is limited but I have played with it.
-However, prior to using the Withy Pool, I was a big fan of the hinged stiff rig, which is mechanically similar; both of these rigs function with the same concept, that a longer, stiffer material attached to the hook mimics the hooking properties of a long-shank hook, without needing to add additional weight to the hook.
+The Withy Pool has only really been a part of my arsenal for the past year, so my experience is limited, but I have played with it.
+Before using the Withy Pool, I was a big fan of the Hinged Stiff Rig, which is mechanically similar.
+Both of these rigs function with the same concept—that a longer, stiffer material attached to the hook mimics the hooking properties of a long-shank hook, without needing to add additional weight.

-The Withy Pool rig makes its way into my top five favourites for this reason: it is made using a single length of braid, rather than a braid and fluorocarbon combination.
-Though many would argue that a well-tied hinged stiff rig is just as effective as a Withy Pool, the fact remains that the more knots and components present the greater the potential of rig failure.
+The Withy Pool Rig makes its way into my top five favourites for this reason: it is made using a single length of braid (rather than a braid and fluorocarbon combination).
+Though many would argue that a well-tied Hinged Stiff rig is just as effective as a Withy Pool, the fact remains that the more knots and components present, the higher the potential for rig failure.

-The Withy Pool took priority in my angling last year, catching me the majority of my fish in almost every condition imaginable, from gravel, low lying weeds, silt, and decayed leaf matter.
-In fact, with the possible exception of incredibly dense, deep weed mats, the Withy Pool can be truly fished anywhere.
-I highly recommend this rig…like, seriously—get tying!
+The Withy Pool took priority in my angling last year, catching me the majority of my fish in almost every condition imaginable: gravel, low-lying weeds, silt, and decayed leaf matter.
+In fact, with the possible exception of incredibly dense, deep weed mats, the Withy Pool can be fished anywhere.
+I highly recommend this rig.
+Seriously—get tying!

 The Shotshank Rig

-Those of you that know me personally will know that I often boast about this rig.
-The concept isn’t original but is, in fact, a combination of two ideas, which I am proud to say I combined.
+Those of you that know me personally will know that I often boast about the Spotshank Rig.
+The concept isn’t original but is, in fact, a combination of two ideas—which I am proud to say I combined.

-The first concept and most obvious is the presence of a split-shot affixed to a tiny piece of braid which is then fastened in place by burning and blobbing the braid with a lighter.
-This rig, originally created by Frank Warwick, is known as the shot-on-the-hook rig (which doesn’t really roll off the tongue).
-What one must imagine is that a Carp creates a vacuum when taking the bait and/or a rig into their mouths.
-Once this vacuum-like atmosphere neutralizes, the rig drops as though it were falling through the water column again, and thus the rig will drop onto the bottom of a Carp’s mouth.
-The shot-on-the-hook rig utilizes a heavier hook-point; the idea is when a Carp sucks in the rig and the rig enters ‘free-fall,’ the hook will be driven down by the weight and thus have great hooking potential.
+The first (and most obvious) concept is the presence of a split-shot affixed to a tiny piece of braid, which is then fastened in place by burning and blobbing the braid with a lighter.
+This rig, initially created by Frank Warwick, is known as the Shot-on-the-Hook Rig (which doesn’t exactly roll off the tongue).

+One must imagine that a Carp creates a vacuum when taking the bait or rig into their mouth.
+Once this vacuum-like atmosphere neutralizes, the rig drops as though it were falling through the water column again.
+So the rig will drop onto the bottom of a Carp’s mouth.
+The Shot-on-the-Hook Rig utilizes a heavier hook-point; the idea is when a Carp sucks in the rig, and the rig enters ‘free-fall’, the hook will be driven down by the weight and thus have excellent hooking potential.

-When I first started experimenting with this rig, I found it had a tendency to tangle on the cast, probably because the added weight on the hook exceeded the stiffness of the coated braid hook link; thus while descending to the bottom there was a chance that the rig will collapse upon itself and potentially tangle or sit in an undesirable manner.
+When I first started experimenting with this rig, I found it tended to tangle on the cast.
+This was probably because the added weight on the hook exceeded the coated braid hook link’s stiffness.
+So, while descending to the bottom, there was a chance that the rig would collapse upon itself and potentially tangle or sit in an undesirable manner.

-The noodle rig is essentially a hair rig variation with a notably longer hook aligner, which I have experimented in the past with great success.
-My Shotshank rig was conceived during this past winter and has yet to see action.
-So I bet you are wondering why it has made the list; well, needless to say in my studying of rig-mechanics this rig checks off most if not all of the boxes.
+The Noodle Rig is essentially a Hair Rig variation with a notably longer hook-aligner, which I have experimented with in the past with great success.
+My Shotshank Rig was conceived during this past winter and has yet to see action.
+So you may be wondering why it has made the list.
+Well, in my studying of rig-mechanics, this rig checks off most—if not all—of the boxes.

-It is important when choosing a rig to be mindful of the water you’re fishing; some rigs work better in different applications, and with practice and experience it becomes easier to choose the right rig for the water.
+It is important when choosing a rig to be mindful of the water you’re fishing; some rigs work better in different applications.
+With practice and experience, it becomes easier to choose the right rig for the water.
 I also recommend that you consider the stock of fish you are pursuing.

-If you have a large population of big fish or are fishing in particularly snaggy or zebra-mussely (if that’s a word) waters, consider using stronger materials in twenty-plus-pound breaking strain.
+If you have a large population of big fish or are fishing in particularly snaggy or zebra-mussely waters, consider using more robust materials in twenty-plus-pound breaking strain.

-And while on the topic of rig materials, consider purchasing coated braid: this is ideal for tying coarse fishing rigs and you will have a great deal more confidence that your rigs are indeed presented as intended.
+While on the topic of rig materials, consider purchasing coated braid; this is ideal for tying coarse fishing rigs, and you will have a great deal more confidence that your rigs are presented as intended.

-When I used to tie hair rigs using the same braid as I would spool my reels with, I found that my rigs were far more likely to tangle.
-Once I switched to coated braids I found that this problem was alleviated, and the rigs both presented better and caught more Carp.
+When I used to tie Hair Rigs using the same braid I would spool my reels with, I found that my rigs were far more likely to tangle.
+Once I switched to coated braids, I discovered that this problem was alleviated.
+The rigs both presented better and caught more Carp.

-A few final pieces of advice: go with what you feel confident in; there’s no point in using a rig in which you have no confidence, so practice tying a variety of rigs so you can be sure your presentation is as intended.
+A few final pieces of advice: Go with what you feel confident in; there’s no point in using a rig with which you have no confidence.
+So practice tying a variety of rigs so you can be sure your presentation is as intended.

 Additionally, don’t be afraid to try new waters, even if they might be weedy!
-Here in North America, our Carp see little angling pressure, and some might even call them a bit naive; so a lot of the time you’ll find yourself using simple rigs on clear lake/river beds without a problem, but it’s always important to try new things and explore new areas.
-We are truly fortunate to have the opportunity to target such hard-fighting fish here and Ontario.
+Here in North America, our Carp see little angling pressure, and some might even call them a bit naive; so you’ll often find yourself using simple rigs on clear lake/river beds without a problem.
+But it’s always important to try new things and explore new areas.
+We are truly fortunate to have the opportunity to target such hard-fighting fish here in Ontario.

-So get out there, try out some of these Carp rigs I’ve mentioned here, and make the most of this exciting species!
+So get out there, try out some of these Carp rigs, and make the most of this exciting species!